SamOdum/past8media/src/content/2019-12-31-social-media-marketing-2019-20-made-easy.md

 Social Media Marketing 2019-20 Table of Contents

 * Chapter 1: What is Social Media Marketing in 2019-20 All About?
-* Chapter 2: Creating Social Media Marketing Posts For Facebook In 2019-20
+* Chapter 2: Creating Social Media Marketing Posts for Facebook in 2019-20
-* Chapter 3: Creating Social Media Marketing Posts For Instagram In 2019-20
+* Chapter 3: Creating Social Media Marketing Posts for Instagram in 2019-20
-* Chapter 4: Creating Social Media Marketing Posts For Twitter In 2019-20
+* Chapter 4: Creating Social Media Marketing Posts for Twitter in 2019-20
-* Chapter 5: Creating Social Media Marketing Posts For LinkedIn In 2019-20
+* Chapter 5: Creating Social Media Marketing Posts for LinkedIn in 2019-20
-* Chapter 6: Increasing Your Reach On Facebook And Instagram With Paid Ads
+* Chapter 6: Increasing Your Reach on Facebook and Instagram with Paid Ads
-* Chapter 7: Growing Your Mailing List With A Lead Generation Campaign On Facebook
+* Chapter 7: Growing your mailing List with a Lead Generation Campaign on Facebook
-* Chapter 8: Building A Chatbot To Engage Potential Customers On Facebook Messenger
+* Chapter 8: Building a chatbot to engage potential customers on Facebook Messenger
-* Chapter 9: Converting Your Website Visitors Into Followers With Facebook Re-marketing
+* Chapter 9: Converting your website visitors into followers with Facebook Re-marketing
-* Chapter 10: Promoting Your Stuff With Facebook And Instagram Live-streaming
+* Chapter 10: Promoting your stuff with Facebook and Instagram Live-streaming
-* Chapter 11: Cross Promoting Your Social Channels With A Giveaway Campaign
+* Chapter 11: Cross promoting your social channels with a giveaway campaign
-* Chapter 12: How To Build The Perfect Social Media Marketing Plan For 2019-20
+* Chapter 12: How to build the perfect social media marketing plan for 2019-20
-* Chapter 13: Tips To Build Influencer Marketing Campaigns In 2019-20
+* Chapter 13: Tips to build influencer marketing campaigns in 2019-20
-* Chapter 14: Social Media Marketing Trends To Take Advantage Of In 2019-20
+* Chapter 14: Social media marketing trends to take advantage of in 2019-20
-* Chapter 15: Social Media Marketing Best Practices In 2019-20
+* Chapter 15: Social Media Marketing best practices in 2019-20
-* Chapter 16: Advanced Social Media Marketing Tips and Tricks That Work In 2019-20
+* Chapter 16: Advanced Social Media Marketing tips and tricks that work in 2019-20
 * Chapter 17: Social Media Marketing Do's And Don’ts in 2019-20
-* Chapter 18: Social Media Marketing Premium Tools And Services To Consider in 2019-20
+* Chapter 18: Social Media Marketing premium tools and services to consider in 2019-20
-* Chapter 19: Social Media Marketing Shocking Case Studies in 2019-20
+* Chapter 19: Social Media Marketing shocking case studies in 2019-20
-* Chapter 20: Social Media Marketing Frequently Asked Questions in 2019-20
+* Chapter 20: Social Media Marketing frequently asked questions in 2019-20

 ## And, that's not all.

 ### I HAVE SOMETHING YOU WILL DEFINITELY LOVE.

-### \
 If you buy TODAY, you also get free access to 3 super cool bonuses:\
 These bonuses are custom created to help you get even better results…

 # *BONUSES!*

 ### Bonus 1: Cheat Sheet (Valued at N5,000)